 Many of my French friends loathe Paris in January.
-According to their dramatic telling, it becomes a miserable, soul-devouring and depressing place that might easily have been featured as one of Dante’s seven circles of hell.
-Not to mention that it allegedly reinforces stereotypes of the city as a capital of grey gloominess and existential angst.
+According to their dramatic telling, the city becomes a miserable, soul-devouring and depressing place that might easily have been featured as one of Dante’s seven circles of hell.
+Not to mention that it allegedly reinforces stereotypes of the capital as one of gloomy, existential angst.

 I’ve never shared those sentiments, needless to say.
 Perhaps my years of wishing for a “real” winter as a child in Southern California (coupled with my preference for cold over extreme heat) have made me tolerant of conditions deemed ghastly by others.
 Stinging wind on my face can be enjoyable, especially when wrapped to the nose in scarves and heading for a warm cafe to meet a friend.
 There’s something cozy and even poetic about it.

 Read related: 6 Of my Favorite Winter Haunts in Paris

 Maybe where my friends see monotone blight and a depressing lack of action, I see stillness and peace.
 The holidays have passed and there’s again space for contemplation, quiet and food that won’t tax your liver.
 Tourists are thin on the ground, and I can visit an exhibit without getting subtly (or not so subtly) pushed along when I’m trying to fully appreciate the brush strokes on a particular painting.
 Tables are available at my favorite cafes.
 Human traffic isn’t clogging the sidewalks, and riding the metro doesn’t set off waves of claustrophobic panic or a desire to claw at fellow passengers.

 In short, it’s ideal if, like me, you dislike crowds and enjoy a quieter, more low-key pace when traveling.
 After all, there’s no “best time of year to visit Paris”: it’s all strictly a matter of personal preferences and tastes.